Get Your Free Mesothelioma Guide

 Access Help Paying for Treatment

-About 20% of malignant mesothelioma cases appear in the peritoneum, the lining of the abdomen.
-In 1% of cases, this cancer forms in the heart’s lining, the pericardium.
-Fewer than 1% of mesothelioma cases occur in the tunica vaginalis, the covering of the testes.
+About 20% of cases are peritoneal mesothelioma.
+This occurs when tumors appear in the peritoneum, the lining of the abdomen.
+About 1% are pericardial cases.
+This mesothelioma type forms in the heart’s lining, the pericardium.
+Fewer than 1% of mesothelioma cases are testicular.
+Tumors in this type occur in the tunica vaginalis, the covering of the testes.

 Receive a free guide with the latest information on emerging treatments and clinical trials.